Frequently Asked Questions

 Where can I student teach?
 May I student teach in my home town?

-Check the Student Teaching Experience web page for information on student teaching locations and factors considered for student teaching placements.
+Check the Clinical Practice Experience web page for information on student teaching locations and factors considered for student teaching placements.
 Also, see region for field experience placements.